Welcome

 I’m an evolutionary biologist integrating physiology and genomics to understand the drivers and limits of environmental adaptation and acclimation.

 I’m currently a postdoctoral researcher at the University of California, Santa Cruz in the Kelley Lab where I’m studying the evolution of antifreeze proteins in polar fishes through the lens of structural genomic variation.
 I received my PhD from the University of California, Santa Barbara, in the Hofmann Lab, where I studied the evolution and regulation of plastic responses to global change.
+I’ll be joining Skidmore College in Summer 2026 as an Assistant Professor in the Department of Biology.

 Recent news